 Andrew Tang via Course Report

 The classes helped round me as a developer and enabled me to write cleaner and better structured code.
-Eric will teach you methodologies that are current and keep you challenged throughout the length of the course.
+The Guild will teach you methodologies that are current and keep you challenged throughout the length of the course.
 I found a job doing what I love and I would highly recommend this to people who are equally as passionate about technology.

 Anthony Corso via Quora

-Eric Ward, our instructor was, and continues to be, a tremendous teacher and friend.
+Our instructor was, and continues to be, a tremendous teacher and friend.
 He is at the cutting edge of his discipline and can still make any and all of these concepts accessible to the neophyte.
 He was supportive but pushed us to get better.
 He taught us concepts, best practices, and helped us get a feel for the new industry and what employers were looking for.

 Ari Spiegler via TechEndo